mansimann/amazon-reviews-analyzer/README.md

 mvn spotbugs:check
 ```

-check goal runs analysis like spotbugs goal, and make the build failed if it found any bugs.

 For more info see
 https://spotbugs.readthedocs.io/en/latest/maven.html

-SpotBugs https://spotbugs.github.io/ is the spiritual successor of FindBugs.

-### Run Checkstyle
+### How to run checkstyle

 CheckStyle code styling configuration files are in config/ directory.
 Maven checkstyle plugin is set to use google code style.
-You can change it to other styles like sun checkstyle.

-To analyze this example using CheckStyle run

 ```bash
 mvn checkstyle:check
 ```

-This will generate a report in XML format
+Generate a report in XML format:

 ```bash
 target/checkstyle-checker.xml
 target/checkstyle-result.xml
 ```

-and the following command will generate a report in HTML format that you can open it using a Web browser.
+Generate a report in HTML format:

 ```bash
 mvn checkstyle:checkstyle